pavlovdo/pystormon/README.md

 ```

 12) Optionally, you can add or remove monitoring your storage cim classes and properties in file storage_cim_map.json
-and in Template Storage Pystormon.xml.
+and in template Storage Pystormon.xml.
 Storage CIM classes maps to Zabbix discoveries, and CIM class properties maps
 to Zabbix discoveries items.

 13) Also, optionally you can send exception alarms via slack hook to your slack channel.
 For it, set parameter slack_hook